 - Uphold the score awarded by EWDD; or - Sustain the appeal and remand the proposal to EWDD with direction. - For WIOA funded programs, the Appeal's Board decision shall be considered final. - The results of the Appeals Hearing shall be compiled into a report and submitted to the executive committee of the appropriate commission or board.

-Approval of Funding Recommendations by Commission and/or Board staff and the General Manager at the regularly scheduled transmittal meeting.
+Approval of Funding Recommendations by Commission and/or Board

 Upon approval of the funding recommendations by the Executive Committee of the appropriate governing board, EWDD shall prepare a City Council Committee transmittal that outlines the procurement process and results.